Academic Calendar

 POL 3892 Advanced Polish: Conversational Practice 3 cr

 Development of skills in spoken and written Polish, within the context of contemporary Polish culture, via a variety of sources, such as: news articles, comics, music.
-Students may not hold credit for both POL 3892 and the former POL 3890.
+May not be held with the former POL 3890.

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-Prerequisite: POL 2890 or written consent of department head.
+Prerequisite: POL 2894 or the former POL 2890, or written consent of department head.

 Mutually Exclusive: POL 3890